domaindrivendev/Swashbuckle.AspNetCore/README.md

 > [!NOTE]
 > If you omit the explicit parameter bindings, the generator will describe them as "query" parameters by default.

-4. Expose the Swagger/OpenAPI JSON document endpoint(s) using one of following methods:
+4. Expose the OpenAPI JSON document endpoint(s) using one of following methods:

     - Add endpoints if you're using endpoint-based routing: